World Vision has many resources available so you can learn more about our education work. You can view or download any of the resources below:

 Early Childhood Development

-- Learning Roots (Ages 3-6) - The earliest years of a child’s life are a window of opportunity to support the emergence of literacy, numeracy and life skills that will form the foundation for a lifetime of learning and fulfilment.
+- Learning Roots (Ages 3-6) - The earliest years of a child’s life are a window of opportunity to support the emergence of literacy, numeracy and life skills that will form the foundation for a lifetime of learning and fulfillment.

 - Unlock Literacy (Grades 1-3) - Find out how World Vision has been piloting literacy improvement projects in 25 countries with a focus on unlocking literacy for lifelong learning and outcomes.